pag-iiitd/DocDependency/scripts/RQ2_scripts/README.md

     `>   git clone <link to the github project>`
     For example to clone gson project use command
     `>   git clone https://github.com/google/gson`
-    This step will create a folder with project_name (netty in above case)
+    This step will create a folder with project_name (gson in above case)

 # Running extraction scripts: